Hiro420/AceMetadataUnpacker/README.md

 ## Notes
 - The tool does it's best attempt at detecting if stringliterals are encrypted.
 If they are, it tries to decrypt them using the standard ACE xor.
 - In certain games other parts of the metadata are encrypted.
 So far i've seen it only happening with `Reverse: 1999`, where strings are encrypted via blowfish.
-The code for it exists in the repo, you might want to uncomment it's usage.
+The code will try it's best attemp to decrypt them, but perfect results are not guaranteed.
 - Special thanks to [LukeFZ](https://github.com/LukeFZ) for helping me with the blowfish part.

 Copyright© Hiro420